intrig-unicamp/TFTG/README.md

 ## How to use

-From the sde directory set environment variables.
+From the sde directory set environment variables
 ```terminal
 $TOOLS/set_sde.bash
 ```

-Enable the output port set in main.py
+Enable the output port
 ```
 bfshell
 ucli